Identifying & Treating Leaf Spot

 There are a variety of options available for controlling leaf spot, both chemical and non-chemical.
 Because this disease is so fluid and can attack in so many different ways, the best defense is always going to be maintaining a healthy lawn.
 A few basic lawn care tasks, carried out on a normal schedule, is usually all that is necessary to prevent the development or stop the spread of the leaf spot lawn disease.

 Call In The Pros – If all else fails, we got you covered!
-Lawn care professionals, like the ones at Elite Lawn Care, have the products and experience needed to rid your lawn of harmful diseases.
+Lawn care professionals.
+Elite Lawn Care, has the products and experience needed to rid your lawn of harmful diseases.
 Applying fungicide treatments on your own can be very tricky because people often use too much or apply it in the wrong places, which will kill healthy grass blades.
 Call a lawn care provider near you for more tips and tricks to keep your lawn healthy!